pydicom/pynetdicom/docs/tutorials/create_scu.rst

     from pynetdicom import AE

     ae = AE()
-    ae.add_requested_context('1.2.840.10008.1.1')
+    ae.add_requested_context("1.2.840.10008.1.1")

-This imports the :class:`AE<ae.ApplicationEntity>` class, creates a new ``AE`` instance, `ae`, then adds a single :doc:`presentation context<../user/presentation>` to it using the :meth:`~ae.ApplicationEntity.add_requested_context` method.
-All association requests must contain at least one presentation context, and in this case we've added one that proposes the use of the verification service.
+This imports the :class:`AE<ae.ApplicationEntity>` class, creates a new ``AE`` instance, `ae`, then adds a single :doc:`presentation context<../user/presentation>` with an abstract syntax of ``"1.2.840.10008.1.1"`` using the :meth:`~ae.ApplicationEntity.add_requested_context` method.
+All association requests must contain at least one presentation context, and in this case we've proposed one with the abstract syntax for the verification service.
 We'll go into presentation contexts and how they're used to define an association's services a bit more later on.

 .. code-block:: python
    :linenos: